-Photo: Recipients of the 2022 Animals in War and Peace Medal of Bravery and Distinguished Service Medals (see below )
+Photo: Past recipients of the Animals in War & Peace Medal of Bravery and Distinguished Service Medals.
+Incredible heroes!

 Any nominations that are now sent in will be applied to the 2024 cohort of heroes.